LGAPIPortalSuperAdmin/cms/cmsContents/prd/yamlManagement/yaml_deviceProfile_en.md

             exampleRef="#/components/examples/light_switch-object-example" />

           ### Device control request
           You can control values in the device profile schema that have 'w' permission.
-Only one value can be controlled per API call.
+Smart lighting switches transmit the name and status of the switch to be controlled.
           <SchemaDefinition
-            schemaRef="#/components/schemas/device-command-schema"
+            schemaRef="#/components/schemas/light_switch-command"
             exampleRef="#/components/examples/light_switch-command-example" />
       - name: hej_door_lock
         x-displayName: Smart door lock